intrajp/tool_datatype/README.md

 Features
 --------
-- Render file type size in moodledata.
+- Render file size by file type of moodledata.

 ## License ##